0xVolta-max/nava-analytics-dashboard/README.md

 - [x] Implemented a responsive header that adapts to different screen sizes.
 - [x] Ensured a consistent and modern "glassmorphism" UI style.
 - [x] Adjusted component heights and spacing for a more polished and unified look.
+- [x] Added custom branding with a new logo and favicon.

 ### Next Steps (Todos)
 - [ ] **Implement Data Filtering**: Connect the "Filter data" dropdown and the date picker to actually filter the displayed metrics.